 Bloodless horses yield

 I stand on the second floor balcony of my aunt’s apartment.
-Before me, white shirts sprinkled with white dust from the replastered balcony above.
-Below me, my sandaled and bug-bitten feet.
-Around me, the swelling murmurs of pre-resurrection day prayers.
+Before me are white shirts sprinkled with white dust from the replastered balcony above.
+Below me are my sandaled and bug-bitten feet.
+Around me are the swelling murmurs of pre-resurrection day prayers.

 Dreams of revival